 By Emma Frisch

 This cookbook is an excellent starting point for any camper.
-The book pairs detailed recipes and food prep tips with beautiful photography of finished dishes (something many other cookbooks lack).
+This camping recipe book pairs detailed recipes and food prep tips with beautiful photography of finished dishes (something many other cookbooks lack).

 There is a sample shopping list and menu, an explanation on how to pack a cooler and build a fire, and other tips to improve your camp cooking.
-This hardcover camping cookbook is beautiful enough in its own right that it would make a great gift to give an outdoor adventurer.
+This hardcover campfire cooking book is beautiful enough in its own right that it would make a great gift to give an outdoor adventurer.

 Best For: Campground Camping